 Models

-An essential part of the analysis work is modeling certain parts of the business and IT in order to either understand it, document its as-is state, or outline the future state.
-The scope of things to model is quite broad, from organizational structure to database schema.
-Fortunately, analysts have a wide range of modeling techniques available and can select the best for each task.
-This is good news, but a hidden trap at the same time.
+An essential part of analysis work is modeling certain parts of the business and IT landscape in order to either understand them, document their as-is state, or outline their future state.
+The scope of what can be modeled is quite broad, ranging from organizational structures to database schemas.
+Fortunately, analysts have a wide range of modeling techniques available and can select the most appropriate one for each task.
+This is good news, but also a hidden trap.

-Since the number of techniques is big, an average analyst does not use all of them regularly, and hence cannot be expert at all of them.
-This is the cause of why so many analytical teams produce very pure models.
-Learning all models in depth takes a lot of time, which only a handful of analysts are willing to invest.
-For this reason, instead of trying to be another "UML/BPM/ERD/DFD..." reference, we will rather present what we consider the essential techniques, which, in our opinion, are beneficial no matter what project the analyst works on.
-Our goal is to describe only the basics without going into details that eventually only a few people understand.
-We would also like to go beyond the standard "modeling tutorials" and show how to apply the techniques in real life along with the dos and don'ts.
-The goal of this chapter is not just to teach drawing a diagram in a specific modeling notation but also to demonstrate how to use the specific diagram on a real project in a way that provides value.
-Difference between these two is similar to the difference between driving a car in a small village and driving a truck in downtown New York City.
+Since the number of techniques is large, the average analyst does not use all of them regularly and therefore cannot be an expert in all of them.
+This is one of the reasons why so many analytical teams produce poor models.
+Learning all modeling techniques in depth takes a lot of time, which only a handful of analysts are willing to invest.
+For this reason, instead of trying to be another "UML/BPM/ERD/DFD..." reference, we will focus on what we consider the essential techniques that, in our opinion, are beneficial regardless of the project an analyst works on.
+Our goal is to describe only the basics without going into details that ultimately only a few people understand.
+We would also like to go beyond standard "modeling tutorials" and show how to apply these techniques in real life, along with the dos and don'ts.
+The goal of this chapter is not just to teach how to draw a diagram in a specific modeling notation but also to demonstrate how to use a specific diagram on a real project in a way that provides value.
+The difference between these two is similar to the difference between driving a car in a small village and driving a truck in downtown New York City.

 Temporary Models Vs. Models to Keep

 A model, like any other form of documentation, takes time to create and maintain, so the existence of every model must be justifiable.
-The first aspect to be considered before creating a model is whether the model should be created in the first place.
-Models must not be created just because some guidelines said so.
-There must always be a need for the model, and the model must provide some value.
+The first aspect to consider before creating a model is whether the model should be created in the first place.
+Models must not be created just because some guideline says so.
+There must always be a need for the model, and the model must provide value.

-If the author justified the creation of the model, the second aspect to consider is whether the model is valuable enough to be kept as a part of the documentation or whether it will be thrown away.
-This is a crucial decision that is going to influence how the model will look.
-If the purpose of the model is to explain a low-level system design to developers, it has a single purpose and will not be needed after the issue is clarified.
-In such cases, it does not make sense to create a perfect UML diagram in a supercool CASE tool when a quick whiteboard or pen-and-paper sketch would be enough.
+If the author has justified the creation of the model, the second aspect to consider is whether the model is valuable enough to be kept as part of the documentation or whether it will be discarded.
+This is a crucial decision that is going to influence what the model will look like.
+If the purpose of the model is to explain a low-level system design to developers, it serves a single purpose and will not be needed after the issue is clarified.
+In such cases, it does not make sense to create a perfect UML diagram in a sophisticated CASE tool when a quick whiteboard or pen-and-paper sketch would be sufficient.

-On the contrary, if the model is a high-level overview, which is very likely to be used by dozens of people every time somebody would like to recall the topic, it would be worth considering creating a more formal model of higher quality.
+On the contrary, if the model is a high-level overview that is likely to be used by dozens of people whenever someone wants to revisit the topic, it would be worth considering creating a more formal, higher-quality model.

 Modeling Approaches

-Depending on their purpose, models can have various forms and levels of formality.
+Depending on their purpose, models can take various forms and levels of formality.

 Standard Notation or Free-Form Diagrams

-A diagram notation means that the "boxes and lines", which the diagram consists of, have a semantics - it is agreed what each diagram element represents and what is its meaning.
+A diagram notation means that the "boxes and lines" that make up the diagram have semantics—it is agreed what each diagram element represents and what its meaning is.
 The good news is that analysts do not need to invent new notations themselves.
-Most aspects of business and IT could be modeled using already existing notations, be it UML for modeling systems, ERD for describing database entities, or BPMN for modeling processes.
-Using these standard notations has the benefit that regardless of the domain, organization, and project, the model is readable to everybody who knows the used notation.
-People will then be able to communicate using the common language, which makes the models shareable between teams and even between organizations.
-Nevertheless, it has also several disadvantages which may not be evident at first sight:
+Most aspects of business and IT can be modeled using existing notations, whether UML for modeling systems, ERD for describing database entities, or BPMN for modeling processes.
+Using these standard notations has the benefit that, regardless of the domain, organization, or project, the model is readable to anyone familiar with the notation being used.
+People can then communicate using a common language, which makes models shareable between teams and even across organizations.
+Nevertheless, this approach also has several disadvantages that may not be obvious at first glance:

-- People have to learn the notation and the level of knowledge of the notation differs among teams
+- People have to learn the notation, and the level of knowledge varies among teams

-- To embrace all modeling needs, the modeling standards became very complex.
-As a result, there are only a few people who know the whole UML from A to Z, for example, so most people use only a limited part of it anyway.
+- To address all modeling needs, modeling standards have become very complex.
+As a result, only a few people know the entirety of UML from A to Z, for example, so most people use only a limited subset of it anyway.

-- Business stakeholders may struggle to understand non-basic parts of the notation
+- Business stakeholders may struggle to understand the more advanced parts of the notation

 - We do not identify with the common belief that business stakeholders do not understand diagrams.
-The practice has shown, that if the notation is explained well, and only the basic elements are used, stakeholders pick it up very quickly.
-Nevertheless, more specific elements should be avoided.
+Experience has shown that if the notation is explained well and only the basic elements are used, stakeholders pick it up very quickly.
+Nevertheless, more specialized elements should be avoided.

 - Standardized diagrams do not cover all modeling needs

-- Modeling the standard aspects of business and IT such as processes or data can be easily done using existing unified notations such as UML or BPMN.
-But despite the complexity of these standards, they were not designed to model everything.
-In cases where the standard notations are not sufficient, a so-called free-form diagram can be used, which does not have any formal rules, so its modeling potential is virtually unlimited.
-On the other hand, it will not be readable without an explanation of the semantics.
+- Modeling standard aspects of business and IT, such as processes or data, can be done easily using existing unified notations such as UML or BPMN.
+However, despite the complexity of these standards, they were not designed to model everything.
+In cases where standard notations are not sufficient, a so-called free-form diagram can be used.
+Such diagrams have no formal rules, so their modeling potential is virtually unlimited.
+On the other hand, they are not readable without an explanation of their semantics.

 Diagrams vs. Models

 So far, we have been using the terms diagram and model interchangeably.
-We interpret the model as an abstraction of something - it is a simplified description that helps understand complex systems.
-As such, it has basically the same meaning as a diagram, which is a simple drawing that outlines the form or workings of something.
+We interpret a model as an abstraction of something—a simplified description that helps us understand complex systems.
+As such, it has essentially the same meaning as a diagram, which is a simple drawing that outlines the form or workings of something.

-Even though we are going to continue using them as synonyms in most situations, we will also need to understand the other meaning.
-From the perspective of enterprise modeling, the model means more than just a drawing.
-Model is a data structure holding all information about various elements that form the enterprise and relationships between them.
-Having a model means having data about the elements, which can give answers to questions such as: "Who uses this service?" or "What are the attributes of this table?".
-The purpose of creating a model is not just to capture some information visually but also to continuously build up a database of objects, their attributes, and relationships between them.
-Having such a repository then allows us to quickly discover relationships between various aspects of the enterprise or to query the database to find out dependencies.
-Besides, the database is being built up automatically - drawing diagrams automatically creates the containing elements and relationships in the repository.
+Even though we are going to continue using them as synonyms in most situations, we also need to understand the other meaning.
+From the perspective of enterprise modeling, a model means more than just a drawing.
+A model is a data structure that holds information about the various elements that make up the enterprise and the relationships between them.
+Having a model means having data about these elements, which can answer questions such as: "Who uses this service?" or "What are the attributes of this table?"
+The purpose of creating a model is not just to capture information visually but also to continuously build a database of objects, their attributes, and the relationships between them.
+Having such a repository allows us to quickly discover relationships between various aspects of the enterprise or query the database to identify dependencies.
+In addition, the database is built automatically—drawing diagrams automatically creates the corresponding elements and relationships in the repository.

-On the other hand, creating a diagram means just drawing a picture.
-Even though the semantics of the diagram elements is known, the result is just a group of shapes and lines.
-Since there is no underlying repository behind the shapes, it is not possible to work with the elements as if they were objects.
-A diagram is nothing more than just one of the possible graphical representations of the model.
+On the other hand, creating a diagram means simply drawing a picture.
+Even though the semantics of the diagram elements are known, the result is just a collection of shapes and lines.
+Since there is no underlying repository behind those shapes, it is not possible to work with the elements as if they were objects.
+A diagram is nothing more than one of the possible graphical representations of a model.

-So does it mean that diagrams should not be used?
+So does that mean diagrams should not be used?
 Definitely not.
-Drawing a quick sketch or a hand-drawn diagram is very easy and effective, so if the goal is just to communicate something visually and the output is not supposed to be kept, a simple diagram is a good choice.
-But there is no single criterion that would decide whether to create a simple diagram or whether to start building a robust model.
-As with most analysis approaches, it must be evaluated on a case by case to find out what will work in the given situation.
-You may work on a rigid waterfall project and be in need to quickly sketch a free-hand version of the to-be process just to show it to stakeholders to get their first opinion.
-On the other hand, you may be part of a rapid, agile environment, yet due to the project complexity, you will have to create a robust model to manage dependencies between systems, processes, people, etc.
+Drawing a quick sketch or a hand-drawn diagram is very easy and effective, so if the goal is simply to communicate something visually and the output is not intended to be preserved, a simple diagram is a good choice.
+However, there is no single criterion that determines whether to create a simple diagram or start building a robust model.
+As with most analysis approaches, the decision must be evaluated on a case-by-case basis to determine what will work best in a given situation.
+You may work on a rigid waterfall project and need to quickly sketch a freehand version of a to-be process just to show it to stakeholders and gather their initial feedback.
+On the other hand, you may be part of a fast-paced agile environment, yet due to the complexity of the project, you may still need to create a robust model to manage dependencies between systems, processes, people, and so on.

 When a diagram is usually sufficient

-- The purpose of the model is to clarify something rather than to document it
+- The purpose of the model is to clarify something rather than document it

-- The modeled aspect is still changing a lot, and rework of the complex model would be expensive
+- The modeled aspect is still changing significantly, and reworking a complex model would be expensive

-- The modeled aspect includes abstract elements which will never be part of the repository (see the example in the Free-Form Diagram section)
+- The modeled aspect includes abstract elements that will never be part of the repository (see the example in the Free-Form Diagram section)

 When to consider creating a model

-- The modeled aspects are stable and general enough, so they will not change often, and it will be beneficial to document them for future reference.
-The elements will be reused, and it may be needed to query them along with their relationships.
+- The modeled aspects are stable and general enough that they will not change often, and documenting them for future reference will be beneficial.
+The elements will be reused, and it may be necessary to query them along with their relationships.

-- The team draw a lot of diagrams which all share the same elements which make them hard to maintain (renaming an element means changing dozens of diagrams)
+- The team draws many diagrams that all share the same elements, making them difficult to maintain (renaming an element means updating dozens of diagrams)

 Multiple Models

-To understand a problem thoroughly, it is very often needed to look at it from different perspectives by creating multiple diagrams.
+To understand a problem thoroughly, it is often necessary to look at it from different perspectives by creating multiple diagrams.
 This usually involves combining static and behavioral views.
-The static view describes the structure and relationships, whereas the behavioral view focuses on the functions and interactions.
-The static view represents the what, meaning the components, and how they are related to each other.
-But the core value lies in the behavior - how the components interact and behave.
+The static view describes structure and relationships, whereas the behavioral view focuses on functions and interactions.
+The static view represents the what—the components and how they relate to one another.
+However, the core value lies in the behavior—how the components interact and behave.

-The need to create various views on the same aspect is why the concept of storing elements in the repository and reusing them across multiple models was created.
-The individual views share the components, which saves time when creating the diagrams, and it also streamlines the maintenance as each change is immediately propagated to all diagrams.
+The need to create different views of the same aspect is why the concept of storing elements in a repository and reusing them across multiple models was introduced.
+Individual views share the same components, which saves time when creating diagrams and also streamlines maintenance, as each change is immediately propagated to all diagrams.

 Good Practices